marekzmyslowski/libfiowrapper/README.md

 ## Running Demo Apps
 The examples\demo directory, after build, will containe 3 application:
 - info-demo - this application is just compailed with the clang.
-- file-fuzz-demo - this application is compiled with afl-clang-fast.
-It can be used to run fuzzing with simple input file.
+- file-fuzz-demo, file-fuzz-demo-posix - these applications are compiled with afl-clang-fast.
+They can be used to run fuzzing with simple input file.
-- per-fuzz-demo - this application is compiled with simple persistent mode.
+- per-fuzz-demo, per-fuzz-demo-posix - these applications are compiled with the persistent mode.
-- mem-fuzz-demo - this applicaiton is compiled with persistend mode with shared memory with the libfiowrapper library to hook all the f* stdio functions.
+- mem-fuzz-demo, mem-fuzz-demo-posix - these applicaitons are compiled with persistend mode with shared memory the libfiowrapper - it hooks all the f* stdio and posix file functions.

 Bellow commands needs to be run from the examples/demo directory.